-As a reminder, in the federal-funding context, a focus on a particular group or demographic may be permissible, but exclusion is not.
-Please review the Assurance of Compliance, as well as NEA Civil Rights guidance on our website including the NEA Civil Rights webinar, Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.
+As a reminder, in the federal-funding context, a focus on a particular group or demographic is permissible, but exclusion is not.
+Please review the NEA Civil Rights guidance on our website including the NEA Civil Rights webinar, Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.